 “The farm to table dinner was a thoughtfully curated experience from beginning to end.
 From the vendors, the sustainable cutlery, to the farm tour.
 I loved how each course was explained by the chef while being served.
 The cherry on top was the land being Black-owned.”

-The Palace International is a family-run restaurant started by Maurice and Caren Ochola in 1989.
-The Palace became a big part of the Durham lore through the 1990s not only offering renowned African cuisine, but more notably offering a meeting ground for diverse communities and a world-beat music scene.
+The Palace International was started by Maurice and Caren Ochola.
+The two natives of Kenya came to the United States to attend universities where they met through a mutual friend.
+They settled in Durham, NC to start a family and eventually The Palace in 1989.
+The Palace became a big part of Durham lore through the 1990s not only offering renowned African cuisine but more notably offering a meeting ground for diverse communities and a world beat music scene.